DevCraftersEU/BoothGuide/README.md

 4. Run `docker compose up -d`
 5. Open `http://localhost:7000` in the browser

+If not set in the .env file, the initial admin password is generated at first startup.
+Use this command to view the password for the admin user:
+`docker compose logs backend | grep "default password"`

 #### Alternative: Build docker images

 1. Clone this repository: `git clone`